joshlk/robotchinwag.com/_posts/2024-06-01-demystify-tensor-parallelism.md

 ### Long answer

+This section is heavy on the theory - if you need a refresher on how to derive gradients in deep learning, have a look at my post: [a brief tour of backpropagation and multi-variable calculus.]({% link _posts/2024-05-02-backpropagation-and-multivariable-calculus.md %})

 #### Column-wise sharding

 The computational graph for column-wise sharding is ($X$ and $A$ have the same shape and definitions as the previous section):